Guide · 12 min read

 3. Vendor On Hold — Vendor has been flagged as blocked (credit dispute, compliance issue, etc.).

-4. Amount Mismatch — Invoice amount doesn't match PO or goods receipt (within tolerance).
+4. Amount Mismatch — Invoice amount doesn't match PO or goods receipt.

-5. PO Number Missing — Invoice references a PO that doesn't exist in SAP B1.
+5. Missing PO — Invoice references a PO that doesn't exist in SAP B1.

-12. Payment Terms Conflict — Payment terms on invoice differ from contracted terms.
+10. Payment Terms Violation — Payment terms on invoice differ from agreed vendor terms.

 13. Custom Exception — User-defined rule (e.g., "Vendor requires additional approval on Fridays").

 Each exception type is routed to the appropriate queue.
 A "Vendor On Hold" exception goes to Procurement.
-An "Approval Threshold Exceeded" goes to Finance.
-A "Duplicate Invoice" goes to AP Manager for review.
+An "Over Tolerance" goes to Finance.
+A "Duplicate Invoice" goes to the AP manager for review.

 5. Configurable Approval Workflows